University-of-Arizona-CSc433-533/assignment-5-refraction-and-reflection-dannybrig/README.md

 Template code for A04
 ------------

-Author: Your name [youremail@email.arizona.edu]
+Author: Your name [dbrignac@.arizona.edu]
-Date: April 15, 2023
+Date: April 10, 2024

 **PLEASE UPDATE THIS README**

+All that happens right now is a black screen in the html page.
+Not sure what is happening.
+Will try to fix this later.

 Included files: